MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-management-only-mode.md

 #### Microsoft Entra ID applications

-In the **Microsoft Entra ID applications** page, assign the _Admin_ user, or a user having authentication access to the integration messages, like the default **_Warehouse System Integration Operator_** role to the client that will be utilized for authentication while interacting with the D365 SCM environment from an external source.
-In case you use the same user as part of the product master data import you must add more privileges related to product master data entities to the **_Warehouse System Integration Operator_** role.
+In the **Microsoft Entra ID applications** page, assign the *Admin* user, or a user having authentication access to the integration messages, like the default ***Warehouse System Integration Operator*** role to the client that is used for authentication while interacting with the Supply Chain Management environment from an external source.
+In case you use the same user as part of the product master data import you must add more privileges related to product master data entities to the ***Warehouse System Integration Operator*** role.

-When posting entities via [Odata](../../fin-ops-core/dev-itpro/data-entities/odata.md), it's important to ensure that either the user's default company matches the company in which the entity will be posted or to specify the company (dataAreaId), in the request payload messages.
-In any case the company (dataAreId) must get specified to complete the messages for the shipment orders.
+When posting entities via [OData](../../fin-ops-core/dev-itpro/data-entities/odata.md), it's important to ensure that either the user's default company matches the company in which the entity will be posted or to specify the company (dataAreaId), in the request payload messages.
+In any case, the company (dataAreId) must get specified to complete the messages for the shipment orders.

 #### Source systems example

-Make sure a record is created in the **Source systems** page, this will enable the full use of the capability.
+Make sure a record is created in the **Source systems** page, this enables the full use of the capability.

-For this example define _Source system_ as **_ERP_**.
+For this example, define *Source system* as ***ERP***.

 #### <a name=”number-sequences”></a>Number sequences

-For the order import process the [number sequences](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) for _Outbound shipment orders_ and _Inbound shipment orders_ must be defined when not using the same order numbers as the external system provides in D365 SCM WMS.
-In general, make sure to define all the number sequences associated with the **Warehouse management > Setup > Warehouse management parameters > Number sequences** which includes the following additional number sequences:
+For the order import process, the [number sequences](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) for *Outbound shipment orders* and *Inbound shipment orders* must be defined when not using the same order numbers as the external system provides in Supply Chain Management WMS.
+In general, make sure to define all the number sequences associated with the **Warehouse management > Setup > Warehouse management parameters > Number sequences** which includes the following extra number sequences:

 - Outbound shipment order
 - Inbound shipment order
 - Shipment packing slip
 - Shipment receipt
-- Warehouse outbound notification id
+- Warehouse outbound notification ID
 - Load line inventory pick

 > [!TIP]
-> You can quickly enable all number sequences by using the **_Generate_** option on the [**Number sequences**](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) page.
+> You can quickly enable all number sequences by using the ***Generate*** option on the [**Number sequences**](../../fin-ops-core/fin-ops/organization-administration/number-sequence-overview) page.

 ### Create shipment order messages